dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 ## Getting while offline

-If you don't have network access, you can still run `pub get`.
+If you don't have network access, you can still run `dart pub get`.
 Because pub downloads packages to a central cache shared by all packages on your system, it can often find previously downloaded packages without needing to use the network.

-However, by default, `pub get` tries to go online if you have any hosted dependencies, so that pub can detect newer versions of dependencies.
+However, by default, `dart pub get` tries to go online if you have any hosted dependencies, so that pub can detect newer versions of dependencies.
 If you don't want pub to do that, pass it the `--offline` flag.